 In our Women Who Inspire series, we’ll be talking to influential women who are making a difference in their communities and the world at large.
 Through their leadership, we are inspired to do better, work smarter, and continue to create opportunities for women in STEM.

-Linda Rogers, Regional Vice President of AT&T Global Business, is passionate about helping women succeed in STEM.
+Linda Rogers, VP of AT&T Global Business's West Manufacturing Solutions, is passionate about helping women succeed in STEM.
 She began her career as a systems programmer with AT&T Long Lines in 1980 and has held a variety of roles since then, including a position with AT&T Bell Labs on the Development of Artificial Intelligence Applications team for AT&T’s Network Planning Systems.

 Linda has also received numerous AT&T awards for leadership, and is a four-time Leaders Council winner (recognizing the top 2% of sales force globally) and six-time Gold Club winner for outstanding sales and financial results performance.